-In a few places on the graphical pages, you will see fan-style gauges.
-For sex hormones, you will see one for the balance between 5a/5b metabolism as well as methylation.
+In a few places on the graphic pages, you will see slider bars.
 For adrenal hormones, you will see one to represent the balance between cortisol and cortisone metabolites.
-These indexes simply look at the ratio of hormones for a preference.
-An average or "normal" ratio between the two metabolites (or groups of metabolites) will give a result in the middle (as shown here).
-If the ratio between the metabolites measured is "low" the gauge will lean to the left and similarly to the right if the ratio is higher than normal.
+These bars indicate the relative ratio of the metabolites noted.
+The percentage stated is a population percentage, and so a result of 50%, as in this example (with the slider arrow in the middle of the bar) indicates that the ratio is higher than 50% of individuals tested, or right in the middle of the population's range.
+If the ratio between the metabolites is "low", the arrow will slide to the left and represent a smaller percentage and similarly to the right if the ratio is higher than normal.
+For more information about the new slider bars, please click to read our DUTCH Blog